posted by Alicia Caramenico

 Some of the policy priorities facing health insurance providers as they work to improve access and affordability include:

-Unlike traditional Medicare, Medicare Advantage allows adults 65+ to get vision, dental, hearing, and wellness care without worrying about additional costs.
-Recognizing the connection between health and lifestyle, MA health plans go beyond traditional medical care to help their members live active and healthy lives.
+Medicare Advantage invests in new, innovative programs to improve how care is delivered, lower the costs of care, and lead to healthy outcomes for patients.
+Unlike traditional Medicare, Medicare Advantage allows adults 65+ and the most vulnerable Americans with disabilities to get vision, dental, hearing, wellness care, and other services without worrying about additional costs.
+Recognizing the connection between health and lifestyle, Medicare Advantage health plans go beyond traditional medical care to help their members live active and healthy lives.

 Medicare Advantage—which serves more than 26 million seniors and people with disabilities—enjoys strong bipartisan support because it reduces costs to taxpayers, and provides more choice and better health outcomes for Americans.

 We know the socioeconomic conditions in which we live, learn, work, and play have a profound impact on people’s health.
 By addressing these social needs— including inadequate access to nutritious food, lack of affordable housing, inconvenient and inefficient transportation options, limited opportunities for quality education and meaningful employment, limited broadband access, and more—we can help improve the health of individuals and communities.